SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 END
 [/input]
 [output]
-Endurance should be between 0 and 100.
+A player's endurance should be a number between 0 and 100.
-Player Aaron_Ramsey is not in Arsenal team.
+Player Aaron_Ramsey is not in Arsenal.
 England - 0
 Arsenal - 0
-Team Angliq does not exist.
+Angliq: There are no teams registered under this name.
 [/output]
 [/test]
 [test]